GSA/srt-api/README.md

 connection information coded directly into that command.
 When running this for the first time, that file will need to be updated to your local settings.

-Continuous integration is configured in the .gilab-ci.yml file in the Gitlab format.
+Continuous integration and Deployment is configured in the .circleci/config.yml file in the CircleCI format.
 The CI server will start a Postgres database and load it with test data before automatically running the unit tests.

 A very brief Selenium IDE integration test can be found in the srt-client repository